 No, the government acts in a transparent capacity to ensure compliance with accepted norms.
 Under the Civil and Commercial Code, the dissolution of a company and the names of the liquidators must be registered within 14 days from the date of dissolution.
-For a limited company, the date of dissolution is the date of the shareholders meeting (the notice of which must be published at least once in a local newspaper and sent via return-receipt mail to all shareholders at least 14 days in advance) wherein a "special resolution" for dissolution is passed, or the date which is specified in the special resolution to be the date of dissolution.
+For a limited company, the date of dissolution is the date of the shareholders meeting (the notice of which must be sent via returnreceipt mail to all shareholders and, in some cases, published at least once in a local newspaper, at least 14 days in advance) wherein a "special resolution" for dissolution is passed, or the date which is specified in the special resolution to be the date of dissolution.
 A liquidator must then be appointed, who must submit a report of his or her activities every three months to the Registration Office of the Ministry of Commerce until the liquidation process is complete.
 Such report shall be open for inspection by the shareholders and creditors.